Wondering how to calculate gross profit and what factors affect this number?

 - Regularly review your production process

-4. Apply pricing strategies
+4. Apply Pricing Strategies

 Pricing strategy helps you meet your revenue goals while accounting for demand, seasonality, and variable expenses.